DavidMarom/Clock-In/README.md

 # Hi Joe
-A modern employee management system
+- A modern employee management system

-An open source project
+- An open source project
+- Inpired by Hi bob: https://www.hibob.com/

 ## What we need:
 ### Team communication: